WHEN IS IT TIME?

 The mental process of making the transition or hospice decision is heartbreaking, and you do not want to have to undergo this process twice; on the other hand, you do not want to euthanize a pet with a treatable disease.
 Many times people come in for their euthanasia appointment having already made their decision when, in fact, their pet has a reversible problem.

 Do not assume your pet’s condition is untreatable.
 Call Dr. Selmer first and discuss the situation before you are too far into this emotional process to turn back.
-You may even consider a phone consultation to discuss this decision.

 Use the medical resources available to you to get all the facts and options before making this decision.